-Business revitalization support staff have been deployed at 152 branches nationwide to respond flexibly to requests for relaxing repayment terms e.g. a reduction in the installment amount, temporary deferment of principal repayment, etc. In addition, by way of loan programs for business revitalization support, and by providing advice for the resolution of business issues and support for the enactment of business improvement plans, the Micro Unit supports businesses undergoing corporate reorganization in cooperation with other financial institutions and public enterprise turnaround institutions.
+Business revitalization support staff have been deployed at 152 branches nationwide to respond flexibly to requests for relaxing repayment terms, e.g., a reduction in the installment amount, temporary deferment of principal repayment, etc. In addition, by way of loan programs for business revitalization support and by providing advice for the resolution of business issues and support for the enactment of business improvement plans, the Micro Unit supports businesses undergoing corporate reorganization in cooperation with private financial institutions, outside experts, and public support organizations.